EdwinWenink/archive_fever/content/posts/32-bibtex_dynamic_path_w_spaces.md

 \fi
 ```

-The Windows-style path was `C:\Users\Edwin Wenink\Bib\Artificial Intelligence-Bachelor Thesis`.
+The Windows-style corresponding path was `C:\Users\Edwin Wenink\Bib\Artificial Intelligence-Bachelor Thesis`.
-(Note how that also uses `\` instead, which is annoying because that is an escape sequence in LaTeX.
+(Note how that also uses '\' instead, which is annoying because that is an escape sequence in LaTeX.

 Okay granted, the easier solution would have been to go for option 1 by making Mendeley not export any spaces and then still go for relative paths...
 But that is a statement by Captain hindsight.

-What I would do ideally, is simply make a reference to my home folder with `~` like you would do on Unix based systems, but LaTeX doesn't support that feature and I could not find a quick hack.
+What I would have done ideally, is simply make a reference to my home folder with `~` like you would do on Unix based systems, but LaTeX doesn't support that feature and I could not find a quick hack.
 Let me know if you do!